Estimated reading time:

 The real currency to fund a free internet: Users’ Trust

 In building and preserving the user trust, organisations have the opportunity to attract more data savvy users with both the content and marketing that they will appreciate.

-In doing this, brands and publishers have the chance to keep the very foundations of quality online content alive, and at the right price for all to enjoy.
+In establishing this trust with Consent Manager, brands and publishers have the chance to keep the very foundations of quality online content alive, and at the right price for all to enjoy.

-Should you have any questions or queries about user consent, the power of quality first-party data, or about Ogury’s MJM solutions, contact us at email@example.com
+Should you have any questions or queries about user consent, personal data, or about Consent Manager, contact us at email@example.com

 Elie Kanaan, Chief Marketing Officer